Essential difference between 2D and 3D from the perspective of real-space renormalization group: Block tensor and entanglement entropy

-(ii) a mixture of quantum and classical view, so we can use unitary transformations to identify important states.
+(2) a mixture of quantum and classical view, so we can use unitary transformations to identify important states.

 For a large block, the partition function with boundary spin fixed while inner spins summed over represents the ground state $\ket{g}$ of a quantum Hamiltonian that corresponds to the transfer matrix acting on the boundary spins~\cite{shankar-qftbook,levin-nave,kogut1979}.
 The advantage of the quantum perspective is that area laws of entanglement for quantum systems become applicable to classical statistical systems, with two reductions of dimensionality---one from classical-to-quantum mapping and the other from an area law.
+One salient feature of the TNRG is that scaling dimensions of a variety of scaling operators are contained in the linearized tensor RG map, if the linearization is performed in a particular manner~\cite{lyu-kawashima2021,Ebel:2024LDO}.
+For example, in Fig.~\ref{fig:est-scaleD}, the linearized RG map contains scaling dimensions of the energy-momentum tensor $T_{ij}$ and various descendants like $\partial_i \epsilon, \partial_i \sigma$ with $i = x,y,z$ of the 3D Ising criticality, most of them with an approximate degeneracy anticipated by conformal field theory.
+This has not been demonstrated in previous RG methods.

 Specifically, imagine a 2D classical system with partition function $Z$ and divide it into square blocks.
 Each block, as a $4$-leg tensor, represents the ground state wavefunction~\cite{levin-nave} of spins located at the boundary,